 - 4 Chicken breasts (or leftover chicken) – buy from local farms with pastured chickens

-- 3 (15oz) cans Great Northern beans, undrained
+- 3 (15 ounce) cans Great Northern beans, undrained

 - 1 jar of your favorite salsa (Lyn suggests you puree' it in the food processor first, so there are no chunks to scare off the kids.
 My suggestion: buy organic if you can.)

-I make this with homemade chicken stock and drop in frozen chicken breasts into the crock that morning with the organic salsa – so simple!
+I make this with homemade chicken stock (here's how to make it) and drop in frozen chicken breasts into the crock that morning with the organic salsa – so simple!
 We wait and add the cheese before serving, along with the sour cream and organic nacho chips.